 This Easy Chicken Adobo is so full of flavor, pair it with cauliflower rice for the perfect Keto meal!

 Adobo is a popular Filipino dish.
 In fact – it is so popular, it is considered the unofficial national dish of the Philippines!
-It uses meat, seafood, or vegetables, which is then marinated in vinegar, soy sauce, garlic, and black peppercorns.
-The meat, seafood, or vegetables are then browned in oil, and then simmered in the marinade.
+It uses meat, seafood, or vegetables, which are then marinated in vinegar, soy sauce, garlic, and black peppercorns.
+The meat, seafood, or vegetables are then browned in oil and then simmered in the marinade.